Ø (Disambiguation)

 Ø (Disambiguation) is the seventh studio album by American rock band Underoath.
 Released on November 9, 2010, through Tooth & Nail Records, the album was the band's only without founding member Aaron Gillespie, and is the first and only record by the band with Daniel Davison, formerly of Norma Jean.
 It was also their final album before a two-year breakup from 2013 to 2015.
 They would not release another studio album until 2018's Erase Me. Ø (Disambiguation) was met with acclaim and was recorded at Glow in the Dark Studios in Atlanta, Georgia, the same studio where the band's previous album, Lost in the Sound of Separation was recorded.

 Recording and production

 During a late 2009 interview, guitarist Timothy McTague stated that the band had "just started writing songs that may be included on the next record", and that they hoped to enter the studio late summer or early fall 2010.
 On April 5, 2010, the band announced the departure of drummer and vocalist, Aaron Gillespie.
 On May 12, Underoath announced that they will be entering the studio on May 24 to record their next session.
 Ex–Norma Jean drummer Daniel Davison had been recruited for drumming duties.
 Sessions were held at Glow in the Dark Studios in Atlanta, Georgia, with producers Matt Goldman and Jeremy Griffith.
 The drum tracks were edited by Justin Chapman, before being mixed by Ben Grosse at The Mix Room in Burbank, California.
 Ted Jensen then mastered the recordings at Sterling Sound.

+Name

+Regarding the album's name, guitarist James Smith recounted:

+When we were recording it in the studio, the idea originally came about of a self-titled record.
+We’d never done a self-titled, and there was nothing really popping out at that time of what to call the record.
+From there, it translated into a cover visual of just the Ø slash that the band is known for.